-If Jesus told us He had a criticism for us, we’d pull out our checklist and start down it.
+All Christians long to live pleasing to Jesus Christ.
+That’s why if Jesus told us He had a criticism for us, many of us would pull out our checklist and grab a pencil.

-- “Should I go on a mission trip, Lord?”
+- “Should I go on a mission trip?”

 - “Maybe memorize the book of Romans?”

 - “You just name it, Lord, and I’ll do it!”

 I have discovered that the weak points in our relationship with God never start with failing in the big things.
 For example, we would never consider waffling in our morality or our theology.
 It always comes when we ignore a more basic element.